 A First Place High Point winner at any regional competition may not compete the same routine at any other regional competition in the same season.

-There must be a minimum of FIVE acts in each age group and performance level (Petite, Junior, Teen and Senior Shooting and Elite Star) to award cash prizes.
+There must be a minimum of FIVE acts in each age group and performance level (Petite, Junior, Teen and Senior Rising, Shooting, and Elite Star) to award cash prizes.

 Achievement awards and plaques will be presented at EACH awards ceremony.
 These awards include, but are not limited to: Entertainment, Technical Excellence, Showmanship, Fabulous Feet, Diva, Outstanding Costume, Intensity, Choreography and Precision.